HannaBerggren/movie-api/README.md

 # **Project Structure**
 The overall structure of the project was modelled on the [drf-api](https://github.com/Code-Institute-Solutions/drf-api) walkthrough due to time limitations.
-The walkthrough project includes most of the assetments requirements for project 5.

-I've tried to customize the walkthrough where possible to fit the scope for my own project.
+I've tried to customize the walkthrough where possible to fit my own project.

 ## Agile Workflow
-I built this API using Agile principles right from the start by creating epics and user stories for the front end application for the developer/superuser to follow.
+I built this API using Agile principles from the start by creating user stories for the front end application for the developer/superuser to follow.
-The user stories were used to inform wireframes mapping out the intended functionality and 'flow' through the app.
+The user stories were used to inform wireframes mapping out the intended functionality and structure through the app.
 For more details see the [repo for the frontend React application](https://github.com/HannaBerggren/Movie-Fav)

 ## User Stories